-Audi quotes 0-60 at 5.5 seconds when Boost Mode is engaged.
-While that is slower than a Tesla Model X it still feels plenty quick for a nearly 3-ton SUV.
+Audi quotes 0–60 mph at 5.5 seconds when Boost Mode is engaged.
+While that is slower than a Tesla Model X, it still feels plenty quick for a nearly three-ton SUV.
 Plus, the e-tron goes from feeling “plenty quick” to “faster than an SUV has any right to be” when taking a corner.

-The battery pack makes up over a quarter of the e-tron’s 5,700 pound curb weight alone and it sits low, underneath the floor of the car.
-This contributes to a low center of gravity which improves any car’s handling ability.
-Audi claims the e-tron’s center of gravity is closer to that of a sedan, rather than a traditional SUV.
+The battery pack alone makes up more than a quarter of the e-tron’s 5,700-pound curb weight, and it sits low, underneath the floor of the car.
+This contributes to a low center of gravity, which improves any car’s handling ability.
+Audi claims the e-tron’s center of gravity is closer to that of a sedan rather than a traditional SUV.
 I believe it.

 Electric vehicle enthusiasts, on the other hand, are likely to be disappointed by the vehicle’s range.
 The EPA estimate of 204 miles is low when compared to its contemporaries, including all Teslas, the Jaguar I-Pace, and even the Chevrolet Bolt.